 88 - When The People You Love Don’t Want You To Date

 Family and friends.
 You probably rely on them the most.
 They’re the people who love you, hopefully see you for who you are, and I really hope they get the value you bring to the world.
-I know that’s not always the case and relationships with family and friends can get sticky and complicated.
-We’re going to talk about one of those sticky situations with family and friends today.
-Navigating the difficult situation when your family and friends don't support your decision to date.
+I know that’s not always the case, and relationships with family and friends can get sticky and complicated.
+We’re going to talk about one of those sticky situations with family and friends today—navigating the difficult situation when your family and friends don't support your decision to date.

 It takes time and patience, but if you want to try to problem solve this in a proactive way, you can start by listening to their concerns.
-Often their worries came from a place of love and genuine concern for your happiness.
+Often their worries come from a place of love and genuine concern for your happiness.
 You can reassure them that you are aware of the potential challenges and are ready to face them.

-Sometimes they need to be reminded of the obvious, even at the risk of offending them - that having a disability doesn't make you any less deserving of love and companionship.
+Sometimes they need to be reminded of the obvious, even at the risk of offending them—that having a disability doesn't make you any less deserving of love and companionship.
 They may need to be reminded that disability doesn't define you or limit your capacity for a fulfilling relationship.

 For my family and friends, they saw my determination and the positive changes that dating brought into my life.
 I made a conscious effort to introduce them to my potential partners, so they could see the genuine connections we were building.
 They began to witness the joy and fulfillment that came from being in a loving relationship.
 Slowly but surely, their concerns began to fade away, and they started embracing my dating journey.